 - Available SLA Custom Alert Codes are selectable from the drop-down list box on the Alert Code field.

 - You can also enter a new SLA Custom Alert Code directly into the Service Level Policy Rule line item.

-- Refer to Alert Codes for more information on adding a new alert code.
+- For more information on adding a new alert code, refer to Alert Codes.

-Refer to the following Business Service Level Policy use case for a walk-through tutorial on adding and configuring a Business Service Level Policy.
+Refer to the policy use case for a walk-through tutorial on adding and configuring a Business Service Level Policy.